 Tequila is about an hour or so from Guadalajara, depending how you get there.
 Some of the tours are a little expensive, mainly because they include unlimited Tequila tastings.
 Good value if you like drinking a lot of strong liquor in the middle of the day, but really quite expensive otherwise.
 You can get a bus from the New Bus station but it is quite a palaver getting to the station, so in the end I decided to take a ‘tour’.

-I paid around £13/18US$ for my tour, from the booth near the Cathedral.
-It did save the bother of getting to the New Bus station (some distance from town) and then finding a distillery tour once I got there.
+I paid around £13/18US$ for my tour, which I bought from the booth near the Cathedral.
+It did save the bother of getting to the New Bus station (some distance from town) and then finding a distillery tour once I got to Tequilla.

 I didn’t find the distillery that interesting, but possibly that was just me.
 There were four different Tequilas to sample and then (of course) there was a shop.

 We had some free time in Tequila, although to be honest there wasn’t so much to see.
 The town was pleasant enough with a few restaurants (a bit overpriced by Mexican standards) and shops selling tequila-based souvenirs (which you could buy just as easily in Guadalajara or other towns).

 Really this is more like a suburb of Guadalajara (it’s near where the new bus station is).
 There are plans to open a third Metro line (at the moment there are just the two, and they rarely go anywhere you would want to go).
 The third metro line will connect Tlaquepaque to the city, along with neighbouring Tonala (where there is a Sunday market).

 Certainly that line will make the journey a lot easier; meanwhile it is a bit of a chore to get here on public transport, although a taxi costs less than £5.

 It is well worth the effort though.
 It is a very pretty place, nice to just stroll around the antique shops, look at the sculptures, visit the market or just get a drink or some lunch.